-To ensure that the best use is made of research evidence for the benefit of people who use health and social care services, we are carrying out the eMERGe project.
+To ensure that the best use is made of research evidence for the benefit of people who use health and social care services, we carried out the eMERGe project.

 The NHS needs high quality research evidence to help it design health services and make decisions affecting patients.
 It is widely accepted that the practice of health and social care professionals should take account of the best available research evidence.
 Pulling together (synthesising) evidence from many existing qualitative studies, such as those using patient interviews, is increasingly seen as important in making sense of research information.
 It can explain, for example, how and why health services or policies work or not, why patients or health professionals behave in a certain way, or what it is like to experience an illness.
 Synthesising evidence from quantitative studies, such as trials, can increase our understanding of what works but qualitative synthesis can explain why things work and explain the range of patient experiences for any specific health condition, issue or service.

-The aim of the eMERGe project is to develop a guideline to improve the way researchers report meta-ethnographies.
+The aim of the eMERGe project, which ran from June 2015 to May 2017, was to develop a guideline to improve the way researchers report meta-ethnographies.
 To decide what goes into the guideline

 You can view the published protocol for this project at http://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-015-0068-0